 The students must meet the following requirements in order to sit the examination:

-The written assignment, including executive summary, may not exceed 20 standard pages (a maximum of 48,000 characters, including spaces and footnotes).
+The written assignment may not exceed 20 standard pages (a maximum of 48,000 characters, including spaces and footnotes).
 The character count is exclusive of cover page, table of contents, reference list and appendices.
 Appendices will not be assessed.